geoserver/geoserver-history/doc/user/source/services/wms/vendor.rst

    kmscore=<value>

 The possible values for this parameter are between 0 (force raster output) and 100 (force vector output).
-See the page on :ref:`ge-feature-kml-vector-vs-raster-kml` for more information on this parameter.
+See the page on :ref:`ge_feature_kml_scoring` for more information on this parameter.

 Paging parameters